SODIUM AND SALT-EATING

 ADDING SALT TO DRINKING WATER

-This is a newer “detoxification procedure” that I do not endorse at all.
+Never do this!
+It is a “detoxification procedure” that I do not endorse at all.
 It is quite dangerous, in fact, though it starts our harmlessly enough.
 Adding salt to drinking water will cause the removal of a few toxic metals by an osmotic mechanism.
 The problem is that it may also remove vital or essential minerals slowly and insidiously.
 It can also subtly dehydrate the body.
+It also upsets the digestion.
 Therefore, I do not recommend this procedure at all.

 PSYCHOLOGICAL ASPECTS OF SODIUM